hxr1117/Graduate-Project/Status Report.md

 ## Background

 Most current systems generate a large number of logs at runtime, which record a lot of important security information.
 A cloud environment, on the other hand, reduces costs, increases computing speed and is more reliable.
 The aim of this project is to perform real-time log detection in the cloud and alert administrators when abnormal behaviour occurs.
-Current log analysis methods are unsupervised and supervised, and the more common of the unsupervised methods are clustering and PCA.
-For this project, I decided to use the unsupervised clustering method to analyse the widely used apache logs in LogHub.
+Current log analysis methods are unsupervised and supervised, and the more common of the unsupervised methods are clustering and PCA. **For this project, I decided to use the unsupervised clustering method to analyse the widely used [apache logs]([loghub/Apache at master · logpai/loghub · GitHub](https://github.com/logpai/loghub/tree/master/Apache)) in LogHub.**

 ## Methodology

 The project has three phases.
 The first stage is the preparation stage, which includes data collection, cleaning, parsing and clustering analysis.
-Like normal text processing, the data pre-processing involves putting the logs in chronological order, removing time, deactivated words etc. from them; the logs are then vectorised, clustered and extracting the representatives as templates.
+Like normal text processing, the data pre-processing involves putting the logs in chronological order, removing time etc. from them; the logs are then vectorised, clustered and extracting the representatives as templates.

 The second stage is the visualisation stage, which includes analysis of new logs and exception alerts, as well as data visualisation (e.g. line graphs of the number of exceptions, etc.).